 She wrote thousands of words.

-Unlike most other times, it took very little effort.
+And unlike most other times, it took very little effort.
 They flowed as quickly as her willowy fingers could scroll them over the page.
 She didn’t look them up or second-guess, she simply wrote and wrote and as she did, her heart pounded with euphoric anticipation.

-Within minutes the story had taken on a life and turned into something she alone never could have conjured.
-The characters were vivid smudges of color on the chalky paper, each one weird, wild and wonderful.
+Within minutes the story had taken on a life and turned into something she alone, never could have conjured.
+The characters were vivid smudges of color on the chalky paper.
+Each one weird, wild and wonderful.
 Much to her delight, they twittered, twirled and twinkled in front of her very eyes.

 Descriptions were riveting and the plot, engrossing.
 All awakened at her fingertips and she relinquished control of what was happening.